 “Behind the Lens” is an article series that aims to highlight the top photographs from the 2017 season as captured by Chiefs’ photographer Steve Sanders and his staff.

-We began to explore those photos earlier this month and will continue to do so throughout the offseason along with Sanders’ commentary.
+We began to explore those photos last month and will continue to do so throughout the offseason along with Sanders’ commentary.

 Exposure Time: 1/2,000